jonathanraesch/KoalemOS/README.md

 * check kernel heap limit in kmalloc/krealloc
 * possibly add static bounds checking for stacks
 * detect stack overflow
+* check if the spurious interrupt handler needs to do anything

 ### memory
 * fix memory leak from paging structures (if feasible, also from physical memory map)